scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 window, and click on **Edit Game**.
 This window also opens any time a game is added to the Launcher.

 There are many settings, and they are separated into tabs:

 `Game tab`_ | `Engine tab`_ | `Graphics tab`_ | `Audio tab`_ | `Volume tab`_ | `Midi tab`_ | `Paths tab`_ |

+Settings may also be edited directly in the configuration file.
+These configuration keywords are listed below in italics.
+For more information, see :doc:`../advanced_options/configuration_file` .

 _`Game tab`
 ------------